- Symptoms and Signs

 Anticonvulsants may be required indefinitely, but many types of seizures (eg, most febrile seizures, seizures due to alcohol withdrawal, seizures that do not recur) do not require treatment with anticonvulsants.

 No single drug controls all types of seizures, and different patients require different drugs.
 Some patients require multiple drugs.
-The drugs preferred vary according to type of seizure ( Choice of Drugs for Seizures).
-For more detailed drug-specific information, see Drug Treatment of Seizures : Drug Choice for Long-Term Treatment.
+The drugs preferred vary according to type of seizure (see Table: Choice of Drugs for Seizures).
+For more detailed drug-specific information, see Drug Treatment of Seizures : Anticonvulsant Choice for Long-Term Treatment.

 Common causes of seizures include birth defects or injuries, developmental defects, and metabolic disorders in children < 2 yr; idiopathic seizure disorders in children 2 to 14 yr; head trauma, alcohol withdrawal, tumors, and strokes in adults; and tumors and strokes in the elderly.